 If you are implementing SEO for your website, it doesn’t do much unless you select the right keywords for your link building campaign.
-There are 7 important stages in selecting the best keywords in terms of SEO & ROI:
+There are 7 important stages in selecting ones in terms of SEO & ROI.

 1. Who Is Your Targeted Audience?